stryker-mutator/stryker-slides/slides/questions/code-coverage.md

-# Who has a code coverage goal in their project?
+# Whom of those use code coverage?